joris1724/vzome-sharing/_posts/2025-02-02-Compound-of-5-Truncated-Tetrahedra-14-13-43.md

 {% endcomment %}

-A model proposed by George Hart more than 20 years ago.
-Follow these steps to physically build this compound, without dexterity issues.
+A model proposed by <a href="https://georgehart.com/zomebook/compounds.html">George Hart</a> more than 20 years ago.

 <figure style="width: 87%; margin: 5%">